Personalisation and Transformation in Financial Services

 - The first group locates their anxiety in terms of being pushed into purchasing unnecessary insurance either by their fears of doing the right thing or by their fears of saying no to the insurance provider’s representative.
 This group avoids communication with the provider to prevent the purchase of unnecessary insurance.

 - The second group locates their anxiety in the potential events that the insurance covered.
-They manage this anxiety by deflating the probability of those events to near zero and therefore evaluate the products as being worthless and the providers therefore as being profiteers.
-This group avoids communication with the provider as their see them as a pusher of useless products.
+They manage this anxiety by deflating the probability of those events happening to near zero and therefore evaluate the products as being worthless and the providers therefore as being profiteers.
+This group avoids communication with the provider as they see the provider as a pusher of useless products.

 Although these two groups locate their anxiety differently, the concept at the centre of this psychological structure is the same – trust.